My Iona

 • Do not draw attention to yourself with sudden body movements, statements, comments or hostile looks.

-• Be observant and attempt to memorize the physical traits, voice patterns, clothing or other details that can help provide later identification of your captors.
+• Be observant and attempt to memorize the physical traits, voice patterns, clothing or other details that can later help provide the identification of your captors.

 • Avoid getting into political or ideological discussions with the captors.